-- 2. Authentication and Validation: The CLI (already authenticated through az login or other means) invokes the ARM API.
+Authentication and Validation: The CLI (already authenticated through az login or other means) invokes the ARM API.
 Azure Resource Manager (the control plane) validates the request (using Azure AD credentials), and validates whether the user or service principal has the right to deploy to given resource group.
-Then ARM carries out a syntax and schema validation of the template.
-If there are errors (such as unknown resource types or malformations of JSON), deployment is refused prior to any changes. - 3.
-Resource Manager Orchestration: On validation, the Azure Resource Manager goes ahead and creates the resources mentioned in the template.
+Then ARM carries out a malformations of JSON), deployment is refused prior to any changes.

+3. Resource Manager Orchestration: On validation, the Azure Resource Manager goes ahead and creates the resources mentioned in the template.
 ARM determines the correct order because of dependencies.
 It will arrange the deployment provided they are done so that dependents are likely to be developed in order but independent it can be developed in parallel.
 This implies that the speedy deployment as compared with step manual process because Azure can spin up many assets at the same time possible.
 All Azure resource providers (Compute, Network, Storage, etc.) are responsible for resource creation calls.
 Figure 1 illustrates this concept: no matter whether they are done through the CLI, PowerShell, or the portal, azure's Azure Resource Manager takes all of them in which then communicates with the resource providers to deliver the services themselves.